Bihar: Festivals

 Chhath Puja is the biggest and most popular festival in Bihar.
 The four-day-long holy Hindu festival includes intense celebration across the state.
 Chhath Puja are done in various cities, towns, and villages throughout Bihar.
-All Bihar involves itself in devotion to Chhath Puja.
-It is decked up in lighting decorations and thousands of colourful ghats are set up where effigies of the goddess Chhath Maiya and her brother God Surya are displayed and worshipped while sunset and sunrise.
-The people of each and every religion goes to the bank of any river or near by the pond or lake for giving arghya to the Sun.
-They carry Fruits and thekuaa along with them in Soop and Daura(a bowl like structure made up of bamboo) for the worship.
-Nowadays it's widely spread all over the world where Bihari community lives.
+All of Bihar involves itself in devotion to Chhath Puja.
+The city is decked up in lighting decorations and thousands of colourful ghats are set up, where effigies of the goddess Chhath Maiya and her brother God Surya are displayed and worshipped at both sunset and sunrise.
+People of all religious backgrounds go to the bank of any river or near by a pond or lake in order to give arghya to the Sun.
+They carry fruits and thekuaa along with them in soop and daura (a bowl-like structure made of bamboo) for their worship activities.
+Nowadays, these traditions have spread to multiple countries worldwide wherever Bihari community is present.

 Durga Puja is also the biggest, most popular and widely celebrated festival in Bihar.
 The ten-day-long colourful Hindu festival includes intense celebration across the state.
 Pandals are erected in various cities, towns, and villages throughout Bihar.
-The cities of Bihar transforms Durga Puja.
-It is decked up in lighting decorations and thousands of colourful pandals are set up where effigies of the goddess Durga and her four children are displayed and worshipped.
+The cities of Bihar are transformed during Durga Puja.
+Urban areas are decked up in lighting decorations and thousands of colourful pandals are set up where effigies of the goddess Durga and her four children are displayed and worshipped.
 The idols of the goddess are brought in from Kumortuli, where idol-makers work throughout the year fashioning clay models of the goddess.
-Since independence in 1947, Durga Puja has slowly changed into more of a glamorous carnival than a religious festival.
+Since independence in 1947, Durga Puja has slowly changed into more of a glamorous carnival than that of a religious festival.
 Today people of diverse religious and ethnic backgrounds partake in the festivities.
 On Vijayadashami, the last day of the festival, the effigies are paraded through the streets with riotous pageantry before being immersed into the rivers.